wangxf2000/OneNodeCDHCluster/README.md

 ### Configuration and installation
 - If you created the VM on Azure and need to resize the OS disk, here are the [instructions](how-to-resize-os-disk.md).
-- add inbound rule to the Security Group to allow your IP only, for all ports.
+- add 2 inbound rules to the Security Group:
+  - to allow your IP only, for all ports.
+  - to allow the VM's own IP, for all ports.
 - ssh into VM and copy this repo.

 ```